-In 2018, the BACEN enacted regulations with the expectation to promote financial inclusion, as well as enabling a more competitive market through the SPB.
-BACEN Resolution No. 4,707/2018 and Circular No. 3,924/2018 regulate the use of payment arrangement receivables as collateral for credit transactions.
-This should make lending to smaller companies feasible, as such receivables usually represent a significant portion of their assets, and the creditor will be granted more protection when entering into contracts with them.
+In 2018, BACEN enacted regulations with the expectation to promote financial inclusion, as well as enabling a more competitive market through SPB.
+BACEN Resolution No. 4,707/2018 and Circular No. 3,924/2018 regulate the use of payment arrangement receivables as collateral for credit transactions with the aim to make lending to smaller companies feasible, as such receivables usually represent a significant portion of their assets, and the creditor will be granted more protection when entering into contracts with them.

-The aforementioned rules will be valid only until 3 August 2020, when Resolution No. 4,734/2019 and Circular No. 3.952/2019 will become effective, replacing the current regulation applicable to the aforementioned kind of collateralised transactions.
+The aforementioned rules will be valid only until 7 June 2021, when Resolution No. 4,734/2019 and Circular No. 3,952/2019 will become effective, replacing the current regulation applicable to the aforementioned kind of collateralised transactions.
 The new rules incorporate principles and dispositions contained in BACEN Resolution No. 4,707/2018 and Circular No. 3,924/2018 while also introducing several modifications related to registration of receivables of credit and debit payment instruments.
-As soon as they enter into force, financial institutions will have to ensure that receivables from payment arrangements used as collateral for their credit transactions or assigned in discount transactions are recorded in registration systems, operated by a registry authorised by the BACEN.
+As soon as they enter into force, financial institutions will have to ensure that receivables from payment arrangements used as collateral for their credit transactions or assigned in discount transactions are recorded in registration systems, operated by a registry authorised by BACEN.
 The new regulation will also impose thresholds on the use of collateral over receivables from payment instruments.

-Financial institutions with more than 500,000 active customers are now required to participate in the instant payment infrastructure and, consequently, of SPI, in order to settle instant payment transactions whenever they involve a transfer between instant payment accounts from different SPI participants.
-On the other hand, participation in the SPI is optional for entities that provide clearing and settlement services exclusively for the purpose of settling private liquidity supply operations carried out among SPI participants within the instant payment infrastructure.
+Financial institutions and authorised payment institutions with more than 500,000 active customers are required to participate in the instant payment infrastructure and, consequently, of SPI, to settle instant payment transactions whenever they involve a transfer between instant payment accounts from different SPI participants.

 Moreover, the Circular determines that the intermediation of payments under the sub-accreditor model, which might include marketplaces, must comply with the payment arrangement infrastructure regulatory framework.
 Not all marketplaces are considered sub-accreditors.
 In cases where the transaction is carried out directly between the payer and the marketplace's business partner, the marketplace will not be considered a sub-accreditor.
 In these cases, the seller itself will be the end user receiving the transaction payment.